 “MATA HARI, don’t blindfold my eyes” is a theatrical monologue written by Carmen Toledo about the life of the famous exotic dancer Mata Hari, who was accused of espionage during the First World War and was shot for it at the age of 41.

 It focuses on the issue of using people, and a woman in particular, as

 It’s a story of manipulation, abuse, power games and corrupt processes.

-It’s also the second theatrical project that Carmen Toledo writes and directs in Amsterdam, the first was THE RED BOX, a performance about the visibility and empowerment of prostitutes throughout History, thus continuing with the theme of Women through the centuries, based on real characters.
+It’s also the second theatre project that Carmen Toledo has written and directed in Amsterdam.
+The first was THE RED BOX, a performance about the visibility and empowerment of prostitutes throughout History, continuing the theme of women through the